By the end of this section, you will be able to do the following:

 The follicular cells of the thyroid require iodides (anions of iodine) in order to synthesize T3 and T4.
 Iodides obtained from the diet are actively transported into follicle cells resulting in a concentration that is approximately 30 times higher than in blood.
 The typical diet in North America provides more iodine than required due to the addition of iodide to table salt.
 Inadequate iodine intake, which occurs in many developing countries, results in an inability to synthesize T3 and T4 hormones.
 The thyroid gland enlarges in a condition called goiter, which is caused by overproduction of TSH without the formation of thyroid hormone.
 Thyroglobulin is contained in a fluid called colloid, and TSH stimulation results in higher levels of colloid accumulation in the thyroid.
 In the absence of iodine, this is not converted to thyroid hormone, and colloid begins to accumulate more and more in the thyroid gland, leading to goiter.

 Disorders can arise from both the underproduction and overproduction of thyroid hormones.
 Hypothyroidism, underproduction of the thyroid hormones, can cause a low metabolic rate leading to weight gain, sensitivity to cold, and reduced mental activity, among other symptoms.
-In children, hypothyroidism can cause cretinism, which can lead to mental retardation and growth defects.
+In children, hypothyroidism can cause cretinism, which can lead to intellectual disabilities and growth defects.
 Hyperthyroidism, the overproduction of thyroid hormones, can lead to an increased metabolic rate and its effects: weight loss, excess heat production, sweating, and an increased heart rate.
 Graves’ disease is one example of a hyperthyroid condition.

 Hormonal Control of Blood Calcium Levels